 El Pueblo Mágico

-El Pueblo Mágico is an innovative after-school program where undergraduates and children learn together in a technology-mediated learning club at Alicia Sanchez Elementary School in Lafayette, Colorado.
+El Pueblo Mágico is an innovative after-school program where undergraduates and children learn together in a technology-mediated learning club at Alicia Sanchez International Elementary School in Lafayette, Colorado.
 The after-school club at Sanchez promotes K-5 children's appropriation of a range of skills and knowledge with particular emphasis on new media and technological design, scientific knowledge, and specifically, health sciences and energy -- areas of need as identified by the school.
 El Pueblo Mágico draws on an interdisciplinary team of CU-Boulder faculty and students to bring innovative technologies to the program.
-In addition to Professor Kris Gutiérrez of the School of Education, program partners include School of Education Professors Susan Jurow and Eve Manz, as well as Computer Science Professors Alexander Reppening, Gerhard Fisher, and Michael Eisenberg.
+In addition to Professors Susan Jurow and Kris Gutiérrez of the School of Education, program partners include School of Education Professor Eve Manz and Computer Science Professors Alexander Reppening, Gerhard Fisher, and Michael Eisenberg.